lausberger/privacy-activism/README.md

 * Compiled useful resources for experiment
 * Researched browser API hooking and added pertinent resources to README
 * Created fork of Chromium and obtained all relevant Google API keys
-* Wrote a revised BurpExender implementation, which now randomly spoofs each component of User-Agent headers
+* Wrote a revised BurpExender implementation, which randomly spoofs each component of User-Agent header
+* Spoofed Geolocation API return values in Chromium

 #### Elias
 * Compiled initial list of websites for experiment